Muhammad-Taif-Khan/MatrixJs/README.md

 # MatrixJs
-A small library for matrix Math.
+A small JS library for Matrix Math.